 There are aluminium powder levels in metallic car paint which will provide any vehicle with a special glint.

 Metallic auto paint does have its downsides- first that it is more expensive than standard paint and limited in colour options.

-And as anyone who has ever owned a car with metallic paint, it can be very unforgiving with the slightest scrape or dent very difficult to match.
+And as anyone who has ever owned a car with metallic paint will tell you, it can be very unforgiving with the slightest scrape or dent very difficult to match.

 Got a question, a comment, a suggestion or an offer??? - FEEL FREE TO CONTACT US ANYTIME!!